Best Things To Do In Coupeville WA

 Ebey’s Landing National Historical Reserve is the single most notable outdoor attraction.
 The bluff and prairie preserve provide sweeping views of Penn Cove, farmland, and the Strait of Juan de Fuca; the bluff trail is a popular hike and photo spot.
 The National Park Service manages interpretive resources and visitor guidance for the reserve.

-Fort Casey State Park sits a short drive from downtown and combines military history, hiking shoreline loops, and the Admiralty Head Lighthouse.
+Fort Casey State Park sits a short drive from downtown and combines military history, hiking loops, shoreline trails and the Admiralty Head Lighthouse.
 The park’s bunkers and historic guns, plus the lighthouse exhibits, make Fort Casey a great half-day visit for tourists and history fans.
 Washington State Parks lists the park features and seasonal visitor details.

 Are There Famous Landmarks In Coupeville?